Endogenous Product Design: A Linear Demand Approach: Literature Review

-There is a relatively long tradition in microeconomic theory of approximating product competition via some measure of closeness in a product space.
-Early models endogenise horizontal differentiation via location choice, be it over a line, a circle, or most recently, a spoke (Hotelling, 1929; D'Aspremont, Gabszewicz, and Thisse, 1979; Salop, 1979; Chen and Riordan, 2007).
-In subsequent models of vertical competition (e.g. Spence, 1975; Shaked \& Sutton, 1982), quality choice is the measure instead; a utility function uni-dimensional parameter that raises consumers’ willingness to pay and (usually) marginal or fixed costs, and along which a firm locates optimally.\\
+More broadly, the present paper makes a contribution to the long tradition in microeconomic theory research on endogenous product differentiation.
+Some models endogenise horizontal differentiation via location choice, be it over a line, a circle, or a spoke (Hotelling, 1929; D'Aspremont, Gabszewicz, and Thisse, 1979; Salop, 1979; Chen and Riordan, 2007).
+In others, quality choice is the measure instead (e.g. Shaked \& Sutton, 1982; Moorthy, 1988, Motta, 1993); a utility function uni-dimensional parameter that raises consumers' willingness to pay and (usually) marginal or fixed costs, and along which a firm locates optimally.
+An earlier strain of research on product variety as the optimal number of differentiated-product firms in a market is covered in some detail in Lancaster (1990).
+Models which combine both horizontal and vertical competition include von Ungern-Sternberg (1988) and Economides (1993).\\

-Fewer papers have explored both horizontal and vertical differentiation simultaneously.
-Economides (1993) considers a model with one horizontal characteristic and one vertical characteristic with firms distributed over a Salop (1979) circle.
-Gabszewicz and Wauthy (2012) introduce vertical differentiation onto a Hotelling (1929) line by shifting consumer density across the line.
-The model in the present paper attempts to generalise these efforts, allowing for multi-dimensional attribute choice on both the extensive and intensive side, for any number of firms and goods.\\

-Defining product utility as a function of its characteristics is not a recent phenomenon either.
-Lancaster (1966) pioneered this approach, whereby a product is defined as a vector whose dimensions reflect different abstract characteristics, and consumers have preferences defined over said characteristics, purchasing products given their respective attribute "basket".
-More recently, characteristics-based models have begun to incorporate measures of competitive pressure defined as a function of the similarity between product pairs in a product characteristics space.
-In industrial organisation research, the most common such measure is cosine similarity.\\